 Life Improvements as a Result

 Although many people are still not following the code (there is no direct enforcement in an owner occupied dwelling,) most do.
-Also all rentals have to have working alarms and since the owners are responsible for the possible consequences, rentals are much more likely to be up to date in that arena.
+Also all rentals have to have working alarms and since the owners are responsible for the possible consequences, rentals are much more likely to be up to date in that area.

 Yet, the number of people dying in a house fire has decreased dramatically in the last 100 years.
 In the early 20th century, only 9 people out of 10 would get out of a fire alive (10% would perish—from 1915 statistics).
 In comparison, in the early 21st century, the odds are 99 people out of 100 which is much better (only 1% perish—circa 2016.)